CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 We present descriptive statistics of the variables in our regression analysis.

-**Note maybe add new column called 'data field' that maps how we refer to the variables in our paper to the names of the variables in the data files**

 | Variable                        | Description                                                                                            | Source                                                                                                                                                                                                                                            | Data Field             | count | mean   | std    | min     | 25%  | 50%  | 75%  | max     |
 |---------------------------------|--------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|-------|--------|--------|---------|--------|--------|--------|---------|
 | CVD                             | Covid vaccination disparity between White and Black populations in county i.                           | Department of Health in each state                                                                                                                                                                                                                | Vax_DisparityY         | 759   | 9.021  | 10.435 | -18.168 | 1.502  | 6.756  | 15.192 | 48.640  |